• Skip to primary navigation

 And I believe that as children of God, we will produce good works as a result of being in Christ.
 I believe that we will live differently from those who are unsaved because as a child of God, I cannot partake in the lusts of the flesh.

 But we cannot make ourselves righteous or pleasing to God by any amount of good works.
-And I have found so much freedom in Christ since I came to realize that my salvation, my holiness, and righteousness are not determined by anything I do or don't do.
-It's all about Jesus, and my faith in His redemption for me on the Cross.
+I have found so much freedom in Christ since I came to realize that my salvation, my holiness, and righteousness are not determined by anything I do or don't do.
+It's all about Jesus and my faith in His redemption for me on the Cross.

 I hope you enjoyed following along with my story of being Amish and my testimony of being set free from religion.